 Life Changing Self Care Practices

 Gratitude is one of my favorite forms of spiritual self care.
 It’s easy and requires zero dollars.
 There are many ways you can practice gratitude, whether it’s through journaling or simply saying thank you to someone.
 Practicing gratitude helps improve your health, boost mood, increase happiness, lower mortality rates, and shift your mindset.
-It teaches you how to look on the bright side of certain situations and promotes healthy social connections.
+In addition, it teaches you how to look on the bright side of certain situations and promotes healthy social connections.

 If you’re looking for new ways to practice gratitude, then read this.

 If you’re someone whose constantly stressed or anxious, then consider practicing meditation.
 Not only is it a great way to care for your spiritual and emotional self care, but it puts the body and mind at ease.
-It’s a technique to focus your mind on a single thought and eliminate all unnecessary thoughts and distractions.
+It’s a technique to focus your mind on a single thought and eliminate unnecessary thoughts and distractions.
 Some of the benefits of meditation include gaining stress management skills, reducing negative emotions, and improving mental clarity.
 Also, meditation can help when you’re feeling overwhelmed with emotion.

 Take Deep Breathes